 Drive results through strategy and collaboration

 Certainly, there is no getting around the need for consumer products and services companies to devote more resources toward ensuring privacy, addressing identity management issues, and protecting information and systems.
 This is an imperative for any business that handles customer and financial data in a digital world.
-But organisations also must be very strategic when aligning and deploying these resources if they want to see results.
+But organizations also must be very strategic when aligning and deploying these resources if they want to see results.

 Developing the right strategy requires effective collaboration between the business and IT.
-If they are not doing so already, business executives in consumer products and services organisations should resolve to reach out to their counterparts in IT sooner rather than later.
+If they are not doing so already, business executives in consumer products and services organizations should resolve to reach out to their counterparts in IT sooner rather than later.

 Engaging business, IT and internal audit leaders to share their perspectives on these risks will help consumer products and services companies to ensure they are doing everything necessary to protect their customers’ privacy and information in a digital and hyperconnected world.
-It will also give them more confidence to interact with consumers through more channels, and to innovate programmes and other offerings that will earn — and keep — their business.
+It will also give them more confidence to interact with consumers through more channels, and to innovate programs and other offerings that will earn — and keep — their business.

-This paper revisits recommendations from Protiviti’s The Retail Store Audit: Using Technology to Optimise the Audit Process, updating them to reflect the emergence of big data analytics, cloud connectivity, and smartphone and tablet technology.
+This paper revisits recommendations from Protiviti’s The Retail Store Audit: Using Technology to Optimize the Audit Process, updating them to reflect the emergence of big data analytics, cloud connectivity, and smartphone and tablet technology.